Subscribe today for more stories, tips, and updates.

 It’s the time of year when many people like to clean and organize their homes.
 This often involves throwing out unwanted items, including prescription medications.

 It is important to dispose of unused and expired medicines safely to help avoid accidental exposures and to prevent teen drug abuse.
-This is key, as drug overdoses are on the rise.
-So if you’re planning to clean out your medicine cabinet this season, review the below options for disposing your drugs safely.
-Different medications may need different disposal procedures.

-4 Ways to Dispose of Unused and Expired Medications:
+4 Ways to Dispose of Unused and Expired Medications

-1. Drug Take-Back Events
+1. Drug Take Back Events

 2. DEA Authorized Collection Sites